Naominour/Text-Summariser/README.md

 ## Project Architecture
 1. **Data Ingestion**:
-   - In this step we handle data preprocessing and data cleaning.
+   - In this step, we handle data preprocessing and data cleaning.

 2. **Data Validation**:
-   - IEnsuring the text data's integrity and correctness.
+   - Ensuring the text data's integrity and correctness.

 3. **Data Transformation**:
-   - Cleaning and transforming text data into a suitable format for summarization.
+   - Cleaning and transforming text data into a suitable format for summarisation.

 4. **Model Training**:
-   - Training machine learning models for text summarization
+   - Training machine learning models for text summarisation

 5. **Model Evaluation**:
-   - Evaluating the performance of the text summarization models.
+   - Evaluating the performance of the text summarisation models.

 6. **Web Interface**:
    - A user-friendly interface for inputting text and displaying summaries.